Frequently Asked Questions

 If a school/district would like to switch one participant with another educator after the Institute begins, then an additional fee of $500 will be applied.
 NCS understands that extenuating and unexpected circumstances arise from time to time.
 Should it be absolutely necessary to replace a participant, NCS may waive the fee at our discretion.
 Please contact Sandra Ortigoza immediately if your school/district needs to switch participants.

 If someone attends a session of the National Freshman Success Institute without registering online or contacting Sandra Ortigoza to register as a replacement, he/she will be charged the the full cost of attendance.

 The Institute is more relevant to high school educators, though you could consider bringing someone who works with eighth graders as an additional member of your team.

 Is the Institute only suited for large, urban districts?

 No!
-Any school, of any size, committed to improving its graduation rate is invited to participate.
+Any school or district, of any size, committed to improving its graduation rate is invited to participate.

 What if the dates don't work for our team?
 What are our options?

 We hope you can join us next summer as we anticipate offering another Institute!
-Additionally, NCS will post our On-Track Toolkit as an available resource on our website later summer that you can access.
+Additionally, the NCS Freshman OnTrack Toolkit is an available as a resource on our website.

 What if our team does not have the suggested personnel for participating?